 If you purchase an independently reviewed item through our site, we earn an affiliate commission.
 Read our affiliate disclosure.

 Sacbrood disease is a condition that affects honey bee brood.
-The disease causes death of afflicted honey bee larvae.
-Any honey bee larvae that has the disease does not pupate.
+The disease causes the death of afflicted honey bee larvae.
+Any honey bee larvae that have the disease do not pupate.
 Adult honey bees can be affected by the disease too, but does not show any characteristic symptom.
 Even then, the lifespan of the afflicted adult bee is significantly reduced.

 Sacbrood disease in honey bees is caused by a virus called the Sacbrood virus (SBV).
 So far, research has found more than one genotype of this virus.
 This article helps you understand the disease better and also takes you through treatment and management for honey bees.